dosemu2/fdpp/README.md

 [built-in DOS](https://sourceforge.net/p/dosbox/code-0/HEAD/tree/dosbox/trunk/src/dos/)
 written in C++.
 It is tightly coupled to dosbox; you can't easily port it to your project, whereas fdpp is designed to be plugable.
-Also it uses native APIs and libraries for filesystem access, CD-ROM playing and similar things. fdpp uses no host APIs or libraries, which may be good or bad, depending on your use-case. dosbox is cleanly written in C++ while fdpp wraps the C-coded freedos kernel into a C++ framework, resulting in a nuclear C/C++ mix.
+Also it uses host APIs and libraries for filesystem access, CD-ROM playing and similar things. fdpp uses no host APIs or libraries, which may be good or bad, depending on your use-case. dosbox is cleanly written in C++, whereas fdpp wraps the C-coded freedos kernel into a C++ framework, resulting in a nuclear C/C++ mix.

 ### freedos-32